 Specific rules for medical devices

 The clinical study must not start until it has been approved by the approval bodies in question.
-Read more about how to find out if your study requires application or registration to the Swedish Medical Products Agency on the page Planning on this website.
+Read more about notification and application to the Swedish Medical Products Agency on the page Planning on this website.
 During implementation of the study, the clinical investigation plan (CIP) approved by the authorities must be followed.

 The Swedish Medical Products Agency recommends that clinical investigations of medical devices are conducted according to ISO 14155:2020 - Clinical investigation of medical devices for human subjects – Good clinical practice.
 The standard includes guidance on role allocation and responsibilities in a clinical investigation of medical devices, you can read more on this in the Planning section.
 This standard, among others, is available free of charge to employees of the Swedish Association of Local Authorities and Regions (SALAR), including Swedish healthcare personnel, via an agreement between Swedish Standards Institute (SIS) and SALAR and can be accessable through SIS website.